JStoresund/notes-V25/krypto/_krypto.md

         - HMAC in all TLS versions using negotiated hash function
         - SHA-2 allowed only from TLS 1.2
       - Encryption
-        - Either negotiated block cipher in CBC mode or strema cipher
+        - Either negotiated block cipher in CBC mode or stream cipher
         - Most common blocks are AES and 3DES
         - RC4 originally supported in TLS 1.2
         - Block ciphers: padding applied after MAC to make multiple of cipher block size